 - How will supplier diversification become a top priority?

-- ¿Why will Supply risk from now on be as critical (if not more so) than financial risk?
+- Why will supply risk from now on be as critical (if not more so) than financial risk?

 1. The main disruption is yet to come

 Covid-19 has dramatically impacted industries such as food, restaurants, airlines, travel, tourism and small businesses.
-However, the disruption of food and mass consumer products is expected to be short and smaller in scale, while international manufacturing tends to be replaced by local products to have shorter supply times with simpler supply chains.
+However, the disruption of food and mass consumer products is expected to be short and smaller in scale, while international manufacturing tends to be replaced by local products for shorter supply times with simpler supply chains.

-3. Acceleration of Supply Chains (Not based in China)
+3. Acceleration of Supply Chains (Non-China Based)

-4. Make plans for Disruption
+Plan for Disruption

-Historically, Supply Chains have been designed for optimal performance under standard operating conditions.
-However, the number of disruptive events – natural disasters, national strikes, price fluctuations in commodities and tax changes to name just a few – have increased significantly in recent years.
-“Disruption” is the New Normal.
-The pandemic will be the tip of the iceberg of what is to come.
+Historically, supply chains have been designed for optimal performance under standard operating conditions.
+However, the number of disruptive events -natural disasters, national shutdowns, price fluctuations in commodity prices, etc.- is increasing. commodities and tax changes, to name just a few, have increased significantly in recent years.
+Disruption" is the New Normal.
+The pandemic will be the tip of the iceberg of what's to come.
 Companies need to start designing their Supply Chains with new priorities:

 Priority 1: Supply Chain Certainty under adverse conditions.